quantori/GherkinSyncTool/README.md

 GherkinSyncTool can be configured in three ways.
 The priority corresponds to the list order.

 1. appsettings.json.
 [Example](GherkinSyncTool\appsettings.json).
-2. Environment variables
+2. Environment variables.
-3. Command-line arguments
+3. Command-line arguments.

 ### Common settings